ploomber/ploomber/doc/cookbook/serialization.rst

 Serialization
 =============

-*Note:* Serialization only works for function tasks.
+.. note:: Serialization only works for function tasks.

 By default, tasks receive a ``product`` argument and must take care of serializing their outputs at the passed location.
 Serialization allows tasks